 Interactive database to help you find a board-certified physician with specialties in the specific type of cancer expertise you’re interested in, or types of oncology, tumors, etc. From the American Society of Clinical Oncology (cancer.net) ASCO website

 Find an orthopedic surgeon anywhere in the US.
 Easy-to-use and informative site, by the American Academy of Orthopaedic Surgeons (AAOS).

 Health insurance exchange website helps small businesses and individuals know what health insurance options are available to them.
 Search by zip code.
 Can compare 3 companies or plans at once; approximate monthly premiums are shown.
 No recommendations or rankings.
+These are private plans that are OUTSIDE of the health insurance exchange marketplace, and do not qualify for advance premium tax credit.
+This list may help you get an idea of prices before talking with an insurance agent.
 From HHS at US government

 GAO report September 2004 (04-1068T) identifies a variety of health effects from the 9-11-01 terrorist attack, including injuries, respiratory conditions and mental health effects such as depression, anxiety, stress and post-traumatic stress disorder (PTSD).
 Outlines programs such as the WTC Health Registry to monitor effects